andham97/todoplusextensions/README.md

 ## Release Notes

+### 1.4.0
+- Added setting to avoid re-arranging root level projects
+- Changed default value on project spacing on sort setting
+- Added support for bullet point lists, considered always done, but sorted on top as these are in the context of the parent item
+- Fixed sorting order of done and started items, now done will be in the bottom and started non-done in the top as planned
+- Fixed unneccessary spacing on first-item projects avoiding empty line in top of file and if project is first child of another item

 ### 1.3.0
 - Added sorting of todo items
   - New setting to apply extra spacing to non-root projects.